storybookjs/react-native/addons/storyshots/storyshots-core/README.md

 }
 ```

-Make sure that it is added under the needed environment,
+Make sure **not** to include this babel plugin in the config
-otherwise it may replace a real `require.context` functionality.
+environment that applies to webpack, otherwise it may
+replace a real `require.context` functionality.

 ### Configure Jest for React
 StoryShots addon for React is dependent on [react-test-renderer](https://github.com/facebook/react/tree/master/packages/react-test-renderer), but